-What originated as a smoking cessation aid has quickly became a popular — and addictive — product in its own right.
+What originated as a smoking cessation aid has quickly become a popular — and addictive — product in its own right.
 Sarper Taskiran, MD, a child and adolescent psychiatrist at the Child Mind Institute, attributes the recent rise in popularity to packaging and advertising.
 “The teens are after innovation and they’re attracted by sleek design and ease of use,” he says.
 “They look like an Apple product.”

 Although vaping companies emphatically deny that they are marketing to young people, critics note such features in their advertising as youthful images and colors, animation, actors who appear to be under 21, and suggestions that vaping makes you happier and improves your social status.